Skip to main content

 Use Vercel for predictable frontend shipping, then validate operating constraints separately.
 As a practical check, review the frontend support docs and the regions page (last updated March 5, 2026) before you lock in your release model.

 Use Vercel when your delivery model benefits from Git-driven shipping and preview-heavy review, and pause the decision if you need a proven dev-to-staging-to-production promotion system documented end to end.
-In this evidence set, Vercel is supported for Git integration, preview deployments, and automatic staging-oriented workflow cues, while Netlify is not documented enough here for a fair side-by-side verdict.
+Vercel covers Git integration, preview deployments, and automatic staging-oriented workflow cues, while a fair side-by-side comparison with Netlify is not available.

 Decision rule: if your team depends on strict development-to-staging-to-production discipline, choose the platform where those guardrails are clearest and easiest to enforce in day-to-day work.